A high-quality building access system will enhance the security of your sites.

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

 Reserve Your Seat TodayYour buildings contain important gear and resources.
-If you haven't deployed an electronic door alert system, you're not doing everything you can to protect your valuable building contents.
-But reading this article is a good step to prepare your door security system project.
+If you haven't deployed an electronic alarms door alert system, you're not doing everything you can to protect your valuable building contents.
+Installing door sensors for comprehensive door alarms provides an extra layer of security, safeguarding your building's critical equipment.
+Reading this article is a good first step to prepare your door security system project.

 A door alarm and control system, as the name implies, is composed of two basic parts.

-First, your doors will be monitored with an electronic alarm system.
+First, you'll monitor your doors with an electronic alarm system.
 Note that this is not the same as a home security system - some of them are now DIY stand alone door alarms.
-While you may or may not use some elements like a loud alarm bell and siren, the key objective here is a fast front door alarm sent to your central office (or other security command center), or a door alarm phone notification, or email notifications, or even phone call alerts.
+These systems can also incorporate door or window alerts to provide holistic entry monitoring.
+You may or may not use some elements like a loud alarm bell and siren.
+Either way, the key objectives here are:

-With a door access control system in place, you'll be alerted whenever a remote door is opened without proper authentication or at a specific time of the day or week.
+By having door sensors in the door access control system you have in place, you'll be alerted whenever a remote door is opened without proper authentication or at a specific time of the day or week.
 You can also set up your door alarm management system to directly alert the police or your own Security teams.

 Authentication brings us to the second key component of the system: electronic door control.
 While monitoring door alarms is nice, an electronic door control alarm system is a good step to you can make toward maintaining security at your remote buildings.